Interface-Foundry/IF-AWS/elasticsearch/README.md

 ## Instances

-This instance has an additional 50G block device mounted in the /opt/elasticsearch directory.
+These instances have an additional 50G block device mounted in the /opt/elasticsearch directory.
 This directory holds ES data.

 The two instances have the elasticsearch v1.4 repository (current ES version is 1.4.4) added as well as the following plugins: